 The meeting agreed to entrust C20 to RG-IEM for detailed discussions.

-Presenting Communique, Dr Bilel Jamoussi, Study Groups Department Chief, highlighted the discussion topics, namely the AI and machine learning, environmental sustainability, susstaintability reporting and how to measure those, metaverse, quantum communications and 5G.
+Presenting Communique, Dr Bilel Jamoussi, Study Groups Department Chief, highlighted the discussion topics, namely the AI and machine learning, environmental sustainability, sustainability reporting and how to measure those, metaverse, quantum communications and 5G.
 A number of questions about the organization of CoX meeting were addressed.

 The meeting took good note of the communique in TD069.